ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 The link to our complete packet transmission spreadsheet and polished timing diagram is https://github.com/ZhijingY/ESE519-lab2/blob/main/hw2_writeup/3.6_3.7.xlsx.

+## Part 3: Discussion of decisions

+While working with your modeling documents, I decided to list the points of information I needed, and search for relevant ideas in the documents based on the list.

+## Part 3: Reflect on the tools

 ## 4.0 HELLO, BLINKENLIGHT

 The link to my working USB + WS2812 code folder is https://github.com/ZhijingY/ESE519-lab2/tree/main/test.